Axot017/GoTiny/README.md

 ### Backend

-The backend is written in Go, a fast and reliable programming language that is well suited for web development.
-The backend does not use many external packages, as the goal was to keep the code simple and maintainable.
-The backend relies mostly on the standard library features and functions.
-The backend uses the following libraries:
+The backend is designed in Go, a fast and reliable programming language ideal for web development.
+Because the intention was to keep the code basic and maintainable, the backend does not use many external packages.
+The backend is primarily dependent on standard library features and functions.
+The following libraries are used by the backend:
 - chi router: A lightweight and idiomatic HTTP router that follows the standard library patterns and interfaces.
 - fx: A dependency injection framework that simplifies the wiring and configuration of components and services.
 - slog: A structured and leveled logging library that supports multiple output formats and contexts.